Lydia of Thyatira

 Lydia of Thyatira (Λυδία) is a woman mentioned in the New Testament who is regarded as the first documented convert to Christianity in Europe.
 Several Christian denominations have designated her a saint.

 Lydia of Thyatira and Philippi

-The name, "Lydia", meaning "the Lydian woman", by which she was known indicates that she was from Lydia in Asia Minor.
+The name "Lydia", meaning "the Lydian woman", by which she was known indicates that she was from Lydia in Asia Minor.
 Though she is commonly known as "St. Lydia" or even more simply "The Woman of Purple", Lydia is given other titles: "of Thyatira", "Purpuraria", and "of Philippi ('Philippisia' in Greek)". "[Lydia's] name is an ethnicon, deriving from her place of origin".
-The first refers to her place of birth, which is a city in the ancient region of Lydia (modern-day Akhisar, Turkey).
+The first refers to her place of birth, a city in the ancient region of Lydia (modern-day Akhisar, Turkey).
 The second comes from the Latin word for purple and relates to her connection with purple dye.
-Philippi in modern-day (Greek) Macedonia was the city in which Lydia was living when she met St. Paul and his companions.
-All these titles expound upon this woman's background.
+Lydia was living in Philippi in modern-day (Greek) Macedonia when she met St. Paul and his companions.
+All these titles expound upon her background.